coingaming/hub88-automationtests/README.md

-# Operator API Testing Suite
+# Hub88 API Automated Testing Suite

 Welcome to the **Operator API Testing Suite**!
 This project is designed to test and validate the functionality of various API endpoints provided by a gaming operator platform.
 Using Cypress as the testing framework, this suite ensures that critical API responses meet expected standards for game lists, freebets, and game URLs.